xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 %-->
 </pre>

-You can also find this script [on my Gitea server](https://git.xythobuz.de/thomas/gcode-tools/src/branch/master/tools/outline_gcode.py).
+You can also find this script [in the Git repo](https://codeberg.org/xythobuz/gcode-tools/src/branch/master/tools/outline_gcode.py).

 I also did some experimentation with programatically generating G-Code myself, using a simple Python script as well.
 It's drawing a grid for reference on the base plate of the machine, including numerical position indicators.